htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     command that created this job.
 Note this may be different than the version of the HTCondor daemon that runs the job.

-:classad-attribute-def:`ContainerImage`
+:classad-attribute-def:`ContainerSource`
-    For Container universe jobs, the string that names the container image to be run the job in.
+    For Container universe jobs, the string that names the container image source Is "local" for non-transfered images or "cedar" for transfered files.  "docker" or "http" might be other common values.

 :classad-attribute-def:`ContainerImageTransferred`
     For Container universe jobs, true if the container image is being transferred